 The acquisition of equipment would have no direct impact on water resources.
-While the use of some equipment would involve ground disturbing activities, the specific location(s) and the scope of the work is unknown, would occur in the future and is outside the scope of this equipment purchase.
+While the use of some equipment would involve ground disturbing activities, the specific location(s) and the scope of the work is unknown, would occur in the future, and is outside the scope of this equipment purchase.
 The leak detection equipment, line locators, and electrofusion processors would have no indirect effect on water resources as there is no ground disturbance involved with this type of equipment.
 Mobile compression/gas recovery equipment captures gas and should have no impact on water resources, but the staging of this equipment for use could have minor impacts if not set up properly.
-The use of hydro excavation equipment has the greatest potential for indirect impacts on water resources.
-As stated previously, the location and scope of when and where this type of equipment could be used is speculative, but where water resources may be present, i.e., wetlands, streams, etc., indirect impacts could occur if hydro excavation takes place in open waters, streams, wetlands or other aquatic areas.
-Additionally, should equipment fail, or if best management practices are not employed, indirect effects, such as turbidity in streams, or migrating sediments and slurry could enter adjacent aquatic areas.
-However, it is incumbent upon operators to use best management practices, maintain equipment in proper working conditions and exert discretion in sensitive areas, such as wetlands, and avoid these areas, if possible, which would reduce or eliminate the potential for indirect impacts.
+It is incumbent upon operators to use best management practices, maintain equipment in proper working conditions, and exert discretion in sensitive areas, such as wetlands, and avoid these areas, if possible, which would reduce or eliminate the potential for indirect impacts.
 Should operators identify that work would directly impact a water resource, authorization from the US Army Corps of Engineers would likely be required and subsequent authorizations or permits would include applicable special conditions or mitigation measures, if necessary for the specific work.
 However, because work would be considered maintenance and repair, it is anticipated all impacts would be temporary and all areas would be restored to original condition.
 If leaks are detected in portions of the system that fall within wetlands, waters, coastal zones, or floodplains, operators will coordinate any repair work that could impact water resources with the appropriate local, state or federal agency.
 It is PHMSA's assessment that there would be no direct impact to water resources resulting from the purchase of equipment.
 While the use of some equipment has the potential to impact water resources, impacts would be minor, and operators would be required to obtain approvals from those agencies with requisite jurisdiction.